Be11aMer/cddbs-research/blog-series/01-architecture-and-threat-model.md

 The result is a professional intelligence briefing — the kind an analyst at a think tank or government agency would write — produced in under a minute.

-This is the first post in a series where I'll walk through the technical architecture, the pipeline internals, the quality assurance system, and the operational infrastructure behind it.
+TThis is the first post in a series where I'll walk through the technical architecture, the pipeline internals, the quality assurance system, and the operational infrastructure behind it.
 This isn't a weekend project write-up.
-CDDBS has been through five development sprints, 169 tests, and a production deployment on Render.
+CDDBS has been through six development sprints, 142 tests, and a production deployment on Render.
 The goal of this series is to show how the pieces fit together — and why we made the decisions we did.

 ## The Problem We're Solving